The Valley of Vision

 That I will summon My servant Eliakim the son of Hilkiah,

 21And I will clothe him with your tunic

 I will entrust him with your authority,

 And he will become a father to the inhabitants of Jerusalem and to the house of Judah.

 22Then I will set the key of the house of David on his shoulder,

 When he opens no one will shut,

 23I will drive him like a peg in a firm place,

-And he will become a throne of honor and glory to his father’s house.
+And he will become a throne of glory to his father’s house.

-24So they will hang on him all the honor and glory [the complete responsibility] of his father’s house, offspring and issue [of the family, high and low], all the least of the articles, from the bowls to all the jars.
-25In that day,” declares the Lord of hosts, “the peg (Eliakim) that was driven into the firm place will give way; it will even break off and fall, and the burden hanging on it will be cut off, for the Lord has spoken.”
+24So they will hang on him all the glory of his father’s house, offspring and issue, all the least of vessels, from bowls to all the jars.
+25In that day,” declares the Lord of hosts, “the peg driven in a firm place will give way; it will even break off and fall, and the load hanging on it will be cut off, for the Lord has spoken.”